-Birth control pills can cause hair loss in women who are especially sensitive to the hormones the pill contains or who have a family history of hormone-related hair loss.
+Birth control pills can cause hair loss in women who are especially sensitive to the hormones in the pill or who have a family history of hormone-related hair loss.

-Birth control pills cause the hair to move from the growing phase to the resting phase too soon.
+Birth control pills cause the hair to move from the growing phase to the resting phase too soon and for too long.
 This form of hair loss is called telogen effluvium.
 Large amounts of hair can fall out during this process.

 If baldness runs in your family, birth control pills can speed up the hair loss process.